What is CSAT and How to Calculate It

 A formula for calculating CSAT score.

-Looking for a CSAT survey solution for SaaS?
+Looking for a CSAT survey software?
 Reach more customers with fully customizable in-app surveys and make accurate measurements of your customer satisfaction score.
 Discover Refiner

 When to Send CSAT Surveys